 However, 4K is currently limited to refresh rates of 60Hz.
 And, if you are a serious/competitive gamer who relies on every split-second advantage you can get, you know how important refresh rate is.

-Therefore, since 1440p 144Hz monitors currently bring the highest combination of resolution and refresh rate, they are considered as being the best possible options for hardcore games.
+Therefore, since 1440p 144Hz monitors currently bring the highest combination of resolution and refresh rate, they are considered as being the best gaming monitor options currently available.

-What follows is a list of the best 1440p 144Hz gaming PC monitors currently on the market.
+What follows is a list of the best 1440p 144Hz monitors currently on the market.

 While 144Hz monitors are becoming very popular among hardcore and competitive gamers, most people are instead drooling more over higher resolution monitors (1440p and 4K).